renode/renode-docs/source/advanced/platform_description_format.md

 ## Values

 A *value* is a notion widely used in the platform description format.
-There are three kinds of values:
+There are four kinds of values:

 - *simple values* that can be further divided into:
   - strings (delimited by a double quote with `\"` used as an escaped double quote);